How to Inspect Elements on Android Devices?

 You can then continue inspecting the element on any Android device, like a PC.

-This platform also provides mobile device cloud testing to inspect and test your Android app elements.
+This platform allows you to access the device logs and provides mobile device cloud testing to inspect and test your Android app elements.
 With LambdaTest real device cloud for native app testing, you can easily inspect elements on Android phones on a wide range of real Android devices running different OS versions.

 LT Browser to Inspect Elements on Android Device Viewports